Turskyi/weather_fit/README.md

 **WeatherFit** is more than just a weather app, it’s a personal stylist that helps you dress well and stay comfortable.
 Whether you’re going to work, school, or a party, _WeatherFit_ will show you the best outfit for any weather condition.
-Just enter your location or use GPS, and **WeatherFit** will display the current weather and a full-height image of a person wearing a suitable outfit.
+Enter your location or use GPS, and **WeatherFit** will display the current weather and a full-height image of a person wearing a suitable outfit.
 You can customize the image according to your preferences (in development!), such as age, gender, skin tone, hair color, etc. This way,